 Business Studies is an option subject, and as such is studied in Key Stage 4 and 5 only.
 All students follow the Edexcel GCSE Business Studies course.

 The GCSE specification from the Edexcel examination board is for a linear course.
-This year 10 course will be assessed on the new 9-1 scale and consists of 2 themes of study.
+This course is assessed on the new 9-1 scale and consists of 2 themes of study.

 - Theme 1: Investigating a small business leads to an externally marked exam, worth 50% of the qualification.